South Africa » Amajuba Route » Amajuba Experience - Battlefield Guide

 Stroll over the Battlefield of Schuinshoogte where the Burghers of Nicholas Smit forced Colley's 'show of force' to retreat back to Mt.
 Prospect.

-Depending on whether you want to climb Majuba - and it is a worthwhile climb - this tour will take between half a day and a day and includes a briefing the night before, or on the battlefield, visual information, a guide, and visits to Fort Amiel Museum, which is a typical frontier fort, the Battlefields of Schuinshoogte, Laing's Nek, and Majuba.
-Time and transport permitting, visits will also be made to O'Neill's Cottage where the truce was signed and the British Cemetery at Mt.
+This tour takes a day and includes a briefing on the battlefield, a guide, and visits to Fort Amiel Museum, which is a typical frontier fort, the Battlefields of Schuinshoogte, Laing’s Nek, and Majuba.
+Time permitting, visits will also be made to O’Neil’s Cottage, where the truce was signed, and the British Cemetery at Mt.
 Prospect.
-Lunch will be taken at Majuba Commemorative Farm.

 ANGLO-BOER WAR 1899-1902 LADYSMITH, PLATRAND, SPION KOP, COLENSO, CHURCHILL CAPTURE: